 CADA hosting Galentine’s Day event

 ST. PETER, Minn.
-(KEYC) - The Committee Against Domestic Abuse is hosting its first ever Galentine’s Day event.
+(KEYC) - CADA is hosting its first-ever Galentine’s Day event.

-The celebration will take place next Sunday at Capitol Room in St. Peter.
+The celebration will take place Thursday, Feb.
+10, at the Capitol Room in St. Peter.

-Guests will enjoy a live comedy and game show, professional photo sessions, crafts and cocktails.

 CADA says Galentine’s Day is a celebration of friendship, which plays a vital role in helping victims heal from domestic and sexual violence.